bbottema/gulp-waitfor/README.md

 ## Options

-There are two ways to invoke `waitFor`:
+There are two ways to invoke gulp-waitfor:

 Basic: